Johnny Bassler: 1921 season

-In January 1921, the Los Angeles Angels traded Bassler to the Detroit Tigers in exchange for Oscar Stanage, two infielders and a pitcher.
+In January 1921, the Los Angeles Angels traded Bassler to the Detroit Tigers for Oscar Stanage, two infielders, and a pitcher.
 The Tigers made the deal on the recommendation of Ty Cobb.
-He remained with the Tigers for seven years.
+Bassler played for the Tigers for seven years.

 In 1921, his first season with the Tigers, Bassler appeared in 119 games, including 111 as the team's starting catcher.
 He compiled a .307 batting average.
 He also drew 58 bases on balls for a .401 on-base percentage.
 He also ranked among the American League's leading catchers with a 5.11 range factor rating per nine innings (first), 433 putouts (fifth), 113 assists (fourth), and a .975 fielding percentage (fifth).
 After the 1921 season, Cobb opined that Bassler was smart, diagnosed plays quickly, and had a good arm, and predicted that Bassler would be the premier catcher in the American League in 1922.

 The entire Detroit lineup hit remarkably well in 1921.
 Harry Heilmann and Ty Cobb finished first and second in batting average, and the team finished the season with a batting average of .316, the highest in American League history and second highest in major league history.
 However, true to the baseball adage that good pitching beats good hitting, the 1921 Tigers lacked good pitching and finished in sixth place, 27 games behind the pennant-winning Yankees.